 Don’t sell to meet quotas.
 Sell to solve problems.

-And the only way to do that is to ask effective questions and actively listen.
-It’s one thing to simply go down your list of discovery questions, but it’s another to be genuinely curious and listen to the answers.
-Just like nearly every sales skill out there, listening is a muscle that can be learned and strengthened.
-And one of the most powerful types of listening is called reflective listening.
+And the only way to do that is to ask practical questions and actively listen.
+It’s one thing to go down your list of discovery questions simply, but it’s another to be genuinely curious and listen to the answers.
+Like nearly every sales skill, listening is a muscle that can be learned and strengthened.
+One of the most powerful types of listening is reflective listening.

 Reflective listening is responding to the other person by reflecting the information, thoughts and feelings you heard in his or her words, tone of voice, body posture, and gestures.

-In this short video Anna Kelley, CSM Lead at Revenue.io, walks us through how you can use our real-time guidance solution Moments™ to build up reps’ listening muscles.
+In this short video, Anna Kelley, CSM Lead at Revenue.io, explains how to use our real-time guidance solution Moments™ to build up reps’ listening muscles.

 In Moments™, navigate to your Notifications tab from the left menu bar and create a new Notification.
 Here, we’ll name it “Listening Notice.”